Critically injured boy in coma after dog attack

 He sustained multiple serious injuries and remains in an induced coma after several surgeries.

-Parts of an ear and lip were severed in the attack, but had been surgically reattached and were starting to show signs of recolouration.
+The attack left him with injuries to his face, throat, head, arms and torso.
+His ear and lip were starting to show signs of recolouration following surgery.

-The boy had been at the property with his mother and her partner, and the grandfather said he understood he had been asked to release the dogs, which were tied up outdoors.

-One of the dogs then attacked the boy, and two more joined in.
+The boy was at the property when one of the dogs attacked the boy, and two more joined in.

 The dogs were destroyed on Friday night, but the grandfather said he did not know if they were destroyed by their owner or by police.